healthgovau/health-design-system/README.md

 Design System for Australian Government Department of Health is built on top of the [DTA Design System](https://designsystem.gov.au/).

+## Style guide
-View the [style guide](https://healthgovau.github.io/health-design-system-style-guide/) for documentation on how to use the Health Design System components.
+View the [style guide](https://healthgovau.github.io/health-design-system/) for documentation on how to use the Health Design System components.

 ## Dependencies
 Javascript: